-- ICT Proficiency and Productivity students are able to use devices (such as laptops, smartphones and touch screens), and identify and use applications, software and systems that are relevant and most suited to different tasks (e.g. text editing, presentations, spreadsheets and basic screen recording software) - Digital Collaboration, Participation, Communication students are able to communicate effectively and appropriately using a variety of digital media such as text-based forums, online video and audio, email, blog posts and social media.
-They can also participate in digital teams and collaborate with others in digital spaces (e.g. using Google docs, group forums, social media, file sharing applications, Hub). - Finding Digital Information and Data Management students have an understanding of different data storage systems and file types (e.g. using network drives, cloud storage and external storage devices).
+- ICT Proficiency and Productivity apprentices are able to use devices (such as laptops, smartphones and touch screens), and identify and use applications, software and systems that are relevant and most suited to different tasks (e.g. text editing, presentations, spreadsheets and basic screen recording software) - Digital Collaboration, Participation, Communication apprentices are able to communicate effectively and appropriately using a variety of digital media such as text-based forums, online video and audio, email, blog posts and social media.
+They can also participate in digital teams and collaborate with others in digital spaces (e.g. using Google docs, group forums, social media, file sharing applications, Hub). - Finding Digital Information and Data Management apprentices have an understanding of different data storage systems and file types (e.g. using network drives, cloud storage and external storage devices).
 They are able to identify and use appropriate digital productivity tools to find information (e.g. using Marjon Mobile app, advanced online searches, Mendeley, Discovery).
-They are also able to manage, organise and analyse data or information (e.g. folder and file organisation, use of analytical tools within Spreadsheets and Databases). - Digital Learning and Teaching students are able to identify and use digital learning resources, apps and services (e.g. Canvas, Panopto, online tutorials).
-They are also able to participate in digital assessment such as online quizzes, and receive and reflect on digital feedback (e.g. Turnitin). - Digital Problem Solving, Creation & Development students are able to identify and use digital tools to solve problems and answer questions (e.g. Microsoft Office help, Digital Skills Help, online surveys).
-They are also able to create new digital artefacts and materials such as digital writing, digital imaging, audio and video and creating and modifying webpages (e.g., Poster creation, use of digital cameras and scanners, creating recorded presentations, creating an Edublog). - Digital Security, Well-being and Identity students understand how to act safely and responsibly in digital environments and can identify potential risks and consequences (e.g. security settings on social media, netiquette, keeping personal data secure).
+They are also able to manage, organise and analyse data or information (e.g. folder and file organisation, use of analytical tools within Spreadsheets and Databases). - Digital Learning and Teaching apprentices are able to identify and use digital learning resources, apps and services (e.g. LearningSpace, Panopto Replay, podcasts, online tutorials).
+They are also able to participate in digital assessment such as online quizzes and exams and receive and reflect on digital feedback (e.g. Turnitin). - Digital Problem Solving, Creation & Development apprentices are able to identify and use digital tools to solve problems and answer questions (e.g. Microsoft Office help, Digital Skills Help, TelKit, online surveys).
+They are also able to create new digital artefacts and materials such as digital writing, digital imaging, audio and video and creating and modifying webpages (e.g., Poster creation, use of digital cameras and scanners, creating recorded presentations, creating an Edublog). - Digital Security, Well-being and Identity apprentices understand how to act safely and responsibly in digital environments and can identify potential risks and consequences (e.g. security settings on social media, netiquette, keeping personal data secure).
 They are able to look after their personal health, safety, relationships and work-life balance in digital settings and are able to develop and project a positive digital identity across a range of platforms (e.g. LinkedIn, Twitter).

-15. Support for Students and for Student Learning
+15. Support for Apprentices and for Apprentice Learning

-The University recognises the value of the whole student experience within Higher Education and students have full access to the University's facilities for academic and pastoral support and guidance.
-The Student Support team offers a confidential and comprehensive service to guide and support students through their studies in the following areas:
+The University recognises the value of the whole apprentice experience within Higher Education and apprentices have full access to the University's facilities for academic and pastoral support and guidance.
+The Apprentice Support team offers a confidential and comprehensive service to guide and support apprentices through their studies in the following areas:

 - Academic Advice

 - Academic Skills

 - Accommodation

 - Disability and Inclusion Advice Service

 - Employability and Careers Development

 - Finance and Welfare

 - Health

-- Student Counselling and Well-being
+- Apprentice Counselling and Well-being

-- Student Volunteering
+- Apprentice Volunteering

-Student support and guidance is further promoted by the following:
+Apprentice support and guidance is further promoted by the following:

-- Personal Development Tutor for every student in the University. - Academic tutorial staff, including programme leaders, module leaders and tutors. - Extensive library, and other learning resources, and facilities. - Library and study skills guidance material. - Programme handbooks, and module guides. - The Chaplaincy Centre which is at the heart of the University and is used for social gathering, quiet reflection and prayer. - On-campus Nursery provision.
+- Personal Development Tutor for every apprentice in the University.
+For apprentices, this is built into the Tripartite reviews. - Academic tutorial staff, including programme leaders, module leaders and tutors. - Extensive library, and other learning resources, and facilities. - Library and study skills guidance material. - Programme handbooks, and module guides. - The Chaplaincy Centre which is at the heart of the University and is used for social gathering, quiet reflection and prayer. - On-campus Nursery provision.

-16. Student Feedback Mechanisms
+16. Apprentice Feedback Mechanisms

-The programme team seeks to develop positive relationships with students through ongoing and continuous dialogue and regular communication.
+The programme team seeks to develop positive relationships with apprentices through ongoing and continuous dialogue and regular communication.
 Feedback at programme level will be achieved through programme and module evaluations, mid module evaluations, end of semester evaluations and the Programme Voice Panel.
-In addition, final year students will be invited to participate in the National Student Survey (NSS).